bkase/fast-blog/src/kotlin.md

-# Kotlin, the Swift for Android
+# Kotlin, the somewhat obscure modern Android-friendly programming language

 [Swift](https://developer.apple.com/swift/) is a terse functional programming language with high Objective-C interoperability used for iOS development.

+Swift is better than Objective-C.

 You already know this.

-Swift is better than Objective-C.

-You probably don't know what Kotlin is.
+But you probably don't know what Kotlin is.

 [Kotlin](https://kotlinlang.org/) is Swift for Android.
+[1]

 You're not using Objective-C anymore, so why are you using Java?